Slow Cooker Maple Pork Loin

 Instructions

-• Spray your crockpot with nonstick cooking spray or use a crockpot liner.
-Place the sliced onions on the bottom of the crockpot.
-Pour in 1/2 cup beef broth.
+- Place the sliced onions at the bottom of the crockpot and pour in ½ cup of beef broth.

-• Remove any silver skin from the pork loin.
-Add the pork on top of the onions.
-Sprinkle over the seasonings including the garlic.
-Spread the mustard evenly over the top of the pork.
-Drizzle over the apple cider vinegar, honey and maple syrup.
+- Prepare the pork: Trim any silver skin or excess fat from the pork loin, then place it on top of the onions.
+Sprinkle the seasonings evenly over the pork, including the garlic.
+Spread the mustard over the top in an even layer.

 Notes